National Lighthouse Museum (New York City): Site selection and opening

-In 1998, the ALCC issued a nationwide Request for Proposals (RFP) for a National Lighthouse Center and Museum.
-Seventeen proposals were submitted from groups around the United States.
-After a series of presentations and deliberations, the former site of the St. George Coast Guard Station, a National Register of Historic Places listing and a city landmark, was selected as the winner.
-It was also the former location of the New York Marine Hospital and the Staten Island Quarantine War.
+The American Lighthouse Coordinating Committee (ALCC) issued a nationwide Request for Proposals (RFP) for a National Lighthouse Center and Museum in 1998.
+The site selected was the St. George Coast Guard Station, a National Register of Historic Places listing and a city landmark, and the former location of the New York Marine Hospital and the Staten Island Quarantine War.

-The site was selected because of its historic significance and because of its central location in one of the busiest harbors in the country.
-The site's location adjacent to the Staten Island Ferry's St. George Terminal was also a primary consideration in the selection, as the ferry sees millions of tourists every year.
-The opportunity to have a national level museum on Staten Island and the cultural and economic opportunities of luring tourists off the Staten Island Ferry inspired the support of New York Governor George Pataki, New York City Mayor Rudolph Giuliani, and Staten Island Borough President Guy Molinari, who provided over $7 million to begin the renovation of the site.

-The National Lighthouse Center and Museum was issued its Museum Charter by the New York State Board of Regents on November 9, 2001.
-However, it had trouble raising funds: by 2000, it had raised only 2% of the $5 million necessary to start operations, despite being in the second year of a five-year fundraising drive.
+On November 9, 2001, the New York State Board of Regents issued a charter to the National Lighthouse Center and Museum.
+However, the museum had trouble raising funds: by 2000, it had raised only 2% of the $5 million necessary to start operations, despite being in the second year of a five-year fundraising drive.
 As a result, the museum opening was subsequently postponed from 2001 to 2003.
 The museum board was dissolved in 2009, with officials citing slow fundraising activity following the September 11 attacks in 2001, as well as the budget rising to $15 million.
 By that time, the New York City Economic Development Corporation (EDC) had spent $8 million on stabilizing the structures at the Coast Guard Station.
 In 2013, John Catsimatidis donated $105,000 toward the museum.
 The same year, the museum board was reconvened, and the EDC asked the board to procure $350,000 in exchange for the EDC renting out the foundry for the museum's use for $1 per year.
 The museum was finally opened in 2015 within the former foundry.

-Mission

-The mission of the museum is: